If you own a factory or warehouse, you need to use a number of different implements in order to move items and inventory.

 5. Designed to Fit Your Exact Needs

 Maybe the greatest benefit of VRCs is that they can be custom designed to meet your exact standards.
 Moving flammable items?
 Your conveyor can be made out of materials which prevent flame hazard.
 Need to save as much space as possible?
 Your conveyor can be designed in a compact and narrow fashion.
-Looking to move items which weigh over 10,000 pounds?
+Looking to move items which weigh more than 10,000 pounds?
 A conveyor can be specifically designed to accommodate your maximum weights.